Home » Hawaii Travel Tips » Best Things to Do » Best Kid-Friendly Road to Hana Stops for Families

 Driving the Road to Hana is a popular thing to do in Maui, so chances are that you will find other people hoping to enjoy the same experiences and adventure.

 Before your trip, do a little research and come up with your Road to Hana itinerary.
-That way you can keep on track and make sure to fit in the stops that you really want to do.
+That way, you can keep on track and make sure to fit in the stops that you really want to make.

 Be on the lookout for bad drivers.
 The road will have a lot of tourists and Road to Hana first-timers who may be distracted while driving.